-The price of fertility drugs varies by the type of drug your doctor prescribes.
+The average price of fertility drugs varies by the type of drug your doctor prescribes.
 Your direct costs depend upon whether your insurance picks up the tab, the price you must pay, discounts you can find, the dosage levels prescribed, and number of cycles needed to get pregnant.

+Costs of fertility drugs with insurance are always the lowest for the person taking the medication.
 When it comes to paying for prescription fertility drugs the best scenario is to pay with other people’s money: your health insurance company.
 There is no greater discount than a prescription drug card with a formulary listing one or more of your prescribed medications on the list.

 If your plan provides this coverage keep in mind any deductibles you must pay.
 Sometimes there are both individual and family deductibles that must be met before benefits begin.
 If a couple is taking medications for both the man and the woman you may face the individual deductible twice.